duf59/shiny-kmeans/presentation/index.md

     * variables on which the clustering is to be performed (note: 2D clustering only)
     * number of clusters
     * type of kernel : linear or radial (RBF)
-* When using a non-linear kernel, the datapoints are first projected into the kernel spaced before clustering is performed.
+* When using a non-linear kernel, the datapoints are first projected into the kernel space before clustering is performed.

 The Application can be accessed directly [here](https://duf59.shinyapps.io/shiny-kmeans/)